 Vinny waited, stamping his feet on the cold ground.
-Commonwealth Fish Pier was a cold place at 5:00 a.m. even in May.
-Two dozen rough-looking men, all wearing hats and threadbare jackets, milled around the loading platform trying to stay warm.
-A single truck, a Ford Model Double-T, had backed into the platform and fishy-smelling ice water dripped out of its body.
+The Commonwealth Fish Pier was a cold place at 5:00 a.m. in Boston Harbor, even in May.
+Two-dozen rough looking men, all wearing hats and threadbare jackets, milled around the loading platform trying to stay warm.
+A single truck, a Ford Model Double-T, had backed into the platform.
+Fishy-smelling ice water dripped out of it drain holes.

 They could hear the warehousemen loading heavy boxes inside the truck's body.
 The men were looking for work-sometimes, drivers hired helpers so they could get back faster and perhaps get another load.
 There was money in trucking, but only for those who hustled.

-Vinny lifted his collar and paced around the crowd's outside edge.
+Vinny lifted his collar and paced around the crowds outside edge.
 He had wanted to finish high school, he was a decent student, but there was no way his pregnant mother could support the family by herself.
 He didn't have any choice.

 No big deal, he thought.
 Lots of kids quit school early to work.
 He was strong; he spoke English like a native; and he was prepared to do whatever was necessary to earn money.
 Finding work, however, was more difficult than he had expected.
-Jobs went to the men with experience first then to those with connections; he had neither.
-Not only that, there was an unwritten rule that the men with families would get preference.
-He looked too young to have a family.
+Jobs went to the men with connections first then to those with experience; he had neither.
+Not only that, but there was an unwritten rule that the men with families would get preference.
+Even though he was big and looked strong, he was clearly too young to have a family.

 His mother did the best she could to help, but her pregnancy exhausted her.
 Ten-year-old Tom did most of the work around the house.
-Her depression, however, was the worst part--she tried to hide it, but she still mourned Sandro's and Marie's passing.
-The deep wound left by Tommaso's early death had never healed.
+Her lingering depression, however, was the worst part--she tried to hide it to put it aside, but she still mourned Sandro's and Marie's passing.
+The deep wound left by Tomaso's early death had never fully healed either.
 It was as if they were cursed.

-Vinny noticed a few more men walking through the gate and joining the crowd.
-He had read somewhere that more than 23 million immigrants had come to the U.S. in the latest wave.
-Four million of them were Italians.
+Vinny noticed that more men were walking through the gate and joining the crowd waiting for work.
+He had read somewhere that more than 23 million immigrants had come to the U.S. in the latest wave, and that four million of them were Italians.
 It made for a lot of job competition.

-The truck's driver stepped out onto the platform and stared down at the crowd.
+The truck's driver stepped out onto the loading platform and stared down at the crowd.
 The men shuffled with each other to get to the front and be noticed.

-"SIX BUCKS ... !" a man shouted.
-Immediately, someone else yelled, "Five and a half."

-Vinny was confused--were they talking about a day rate? ...\$5.50 for an entire day's work?
+"TEN BUCKS...!" a man shouted.
+Immediately, someone else yelled, "Eight and a half," "Eight," "Seven-fifty."
+Vinny was confused--were they talking about a day rate? \$7.50 for an entire day's work?
 That was madness.
-They must be saying \$5.50 for half-a-day...
+They must be saying \$7.50 for just this load.
 That must be it.

 "FIVE ...
-I'LL DO THE LOAD FOR FIVE," he shouted.
+I'LL DO IT FOR FIVE," he shouted, still not sure what he was agreeing to for \$5.
+All he knew was, the family needed that \$5 to eat today.

 Several men turned angrily in his direction.
-Suddenly, the man behind punched him hard in the kidneys.
+Suddenly, the man behind punched him hard in the back, in his kidney.
 The pain was excruciating, and he fell to one knee.

-"The kid's crazy," the man behind said, laughing as if it was a joke.
-"He's going to work a whole load of fish for \$5 ... he's crazy, I'm tellin' ya."
+"The kid's crazy," the man who punched him said, laughing as if it was a joke.
+"He's going to work the fish for a whole day for \$5...!
+He's crazy, I'm tellin' ya."